SCRedstone/playlist-backup/README.md

 # Redstone's Playlist Backup Tool
-Have you never noticed songs disappearing from your favourite YouTube/Soundcloud music playlists?
+Ever noticed songs disappearing from your favourite playlists without you knowing what they were?
 This tool:

 * Creates backups of YouTube and Soundcloud playlists
 * Identifies deleted playlist contents by comparing it to backups